Popcore/verisart/README.md

 If no error was returned we can verify that the certificate was successfully transfered by repeting step 2.
 Joe should now have 0 certificates while Mary should have 2.

 ## API Endpoints
-The API returns and expects JSON payloads.
-It is the responsiblity of the API consumers to set their request content type accordingly.
+The API expected content type is JSON.

 ### Creating certificates
-certificates can be created by existing users.
+certificates can be created by existing users only.
 Requsts must include a `X-User-Email` header containing the certificate owner email address.

 Method: POST